 Luftwaffe Bomber Crewmen:

-Oberst, Geschwader Immelmann, JU-87 Stuka, Pilot:
+“Updated Pictures” Oberst, Geschwader Immelmann, JU-87 Stuka, Pilot:

 The Oberst or Colonel is a veteran of the First World War, and he felt in the next war, he might serve best in the Air, he did in the Spanish Civil War, and helped develop the use of the Stuka Dive Bomber tactics over Spain, He would see the hight of its use over France, and learn its limits quickly fighting over England.
-But he was still a Pilot in 1942, and still flying knowing they had lost the upper hand.
-Decorating the standard officer four-pocket bluse, are the golden yellow collar and shoulder insignia of the rank of Colonel.
+But he was still a Pilot in 1942, and still flying, knowing they had lost the upper hand.
+Decorating the standard officer four-pocket bluse is the golden yellow collar and shoulder insignia of the rank of Colonel.

 The national emblem and the squadron cuff title are both officer qualities.
-Decorated in three conflicts this pilot won both the 1st and 2nd Iron Crosses during both the 1914-18 and the current war. along with a 1914-18 Black Wound Badge, He has also received the very rare Spanish Cross with Swords in Gold, the Legion Condor Spanish Cruz de Guerra badge made from solid silver, Along the Spanish Qualification Wings, he has the LW.
+Decorated in three conflicts, this pilot won both the 1st and 2nd Iron Crosses during both the 1914-18 and the current war.
+Along with a 1914-18 Black Wound Badge, He has also received the very rare Spanish Cross with Swords in Gold, the Legion Condor Spanish Cruz de Guerra badge made from solid silver.
+Along the Spanish Qualification Wings, he has the LW.
+Pilot Qualification Badge, and Bomber Clasp in Gold with 200 Mission pendant.
+Having earned many of these decorations in the Stuka Dive Bomber (JU-87) in support of the Condor Legion, and the early stages of WWII, he must cringe sending them out now, knowing how quickly they have become obsolete.
+The uniform has been in several old photoshoots, and in each different decoration.
+I have now made them permanent, and this is how it will be.

-Hauptmann (Captain), Stuka Pilot:
+“Updated Pictures” Hauptmann (Captain), Stuka Pilot:

 Unteroffizier, Kampfgeschwader 88.
 ‘Legion Condor’ & Kampfgeschwader 1.
 ‘Hinddenburg’ :

 This Unteroffizier wears the standard Luftwaffe Fliegerbluse as part of his dress uniform, perhaps for a photo for home.
 For his service in Spain, he wore the Spanish Cross with Swords, in Bronze as well, and the Spanish Campaign Medal.
-Wounded during his time in Spain, he has been awarded the Wound Badge (Created from a mix of the 1914 badge with a Swastika applied to a larger 1st war helmet).
+Wounded during his time in Spain, he has been awarded the Wound Badge (Created from a mix of the 1914 badge with a Swastika applied to a larger 1st World War helmet).

 With this uniform, he will wear matching trousers, a shirt, marching boots, and an enlisted belt with a buckle.
 He can wear a variation of headgear to include the Schirmmutz, Fliegermutz, or Stahlhelm.